-What persuades you to stay when you could so easily travel to the West?
-I spoke earlier of "Berliner schnauze," and of course there is a great deal to be said for your fortitude, for your defiant courage.
+Certainly there is a great deal to be said for your fortitude, for your defiant courage.
 But I believe that there is something deeper.
 Something that involves Berlin's whole look and feel and way of life.
 Not mere sentiment -- no one could live long in Berlin without being completely disabused of illusions.
-Something instead, something that sees the difficulties of life in Berlin but chooses to accept them.
+Something instead that sees the difficulties of life in Berlin but chooses to accept them.
 That stubbornly refuses to abandon this good and proud city to a surrounding presence that is merely brutish.
-Something that speaks with a voice of powerful affirmation -- that says yes to this city, yes to the future, yes to freedom.
+Something that speaks with a powerful voice of affirmation -- that says yes to this city, yes to the future, yes to freedom.
 In a word, I would submit that what keeps you in Berlin is love -- love both profound and abiding.
 Perhaps this gets to the root of the matter, to the most fundamental distinction of all between East and West.
 The totalitarian world does not produce low living standards and backwardness because of some technical shortcoming in its economic arrangements.
-It produces backwardness because it does such violence to the spirit, thwarting the human impulse to create, to enjoy, to worship. affront.
+It produces backwardness because it does such violence to the spirit, thwarting the human impulse to create, to enjoy, to worship.
+The totalitarian world finds even symbols of love an affront.
 During the War, the sculpture atop the Brandenburg Gate was taken down for safekeeping and stored here, in the Western sectors of the city.
-In 19, the West turned the sculpture over to the East in a gesture of goodwill, and soon the sculpture was once again looking out upon "Unter den Linden" [the main avenue in East Berlin].
+In 19 , the West turned the sculpture over to the East in a gesture of goodwill, and soon the sculpture was once again looking out upon "Unter den Linden" [the main avenue in East Berlin].
 But something was different.
 The cross -- the cross the figure had borne aloft for nearly 150 years -- that cross was gone.
 In its place was a Communist wreath. years later, authorities in the East erected what is now the tallest structure in the city, the television tower above Alexanderplatz.
 I understand that virtually ever since, the authorities have been working to correct what they view as the tower's one major flaw, treating the glass dome at the top with paints and chemicals of every kind.
 Yet even today when the sun strikes that dome -- that dome that towers over all Berlin -- the light makes the sign of the cross.
-Slow As I looked out a moment ago from the Reichstag -- that embodiment of German unity -- I noticed words crudely spray-painted upon the wall -- perhaps by a young Berliner -- words that answer the German question.
+As I looked out a moment ago from the Reichstag -- that embodiment of German unity -- I noticed words crudely spray-painted upon the wall -- perhaps by a young Berliner -- words that answer the German question.
 "This wall will fall.
-Beliefs become reality." withstand faith.
+Beliefs become reality."
+Yes, across Europe, this wall will fall.
+For it cannot withstand faith.
 It cannot withstand truth.
+Die Mauer kann Freiheit nicht zuruckhalten.
+[The wall cannot withstand freedom.]
+Thank you.
+God bless you all.